The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Weighted Context-Free Grammars

 \begin{ex}\rm We consider the set of all arithmetic expressions over addition, multiplication, and the variable $x$.
-Assuming that the calculation of the addition (and multiplication) of two values needs $n \in \mathbb{N}$ (resp., $m \in \mathbb{N}$) machine clock cycles, we might wish to know the average number of clock cycles it needs to calculate any of the operations occuring in an expression.
+Assuming that the calculation of the addition (and multiplication) of two values needs $n \in \mathbb{N}$ (resp., $m \in \mathbb{N}$) machine clock cycles, we might wish to know the average number of clock cycles the machine needs to calculate any of the operations occurring in an expression.